Phil's Jazz Bands

 Shortly after we were settled there, I saw an ad for a banjo in a local

-sit in with a band at a Sunday lunch gig at the Alexandra Palace (known
+in with a band at a Sunday lunch gig at the Alexandra Palace ( the Ally Pally).

-the end of the gig, he said he was retiring and that I should take his place
+end of the gig, he said he was retiring and that I should take his place in the

 George 'Kid' Tidiman's New Era Jazz Band

-Orleans jazz bands.
-You could find lots of bands playing all over the London
+jazz bands.
+You could find lots of bands playing all over the London area

-area every night of the week.
-I took advantage of the situation and
+every night of the week.
+I took advantage of the situation and managed to

 During late winter of 1975, I started following an excellent trad jazz